xenon0906/ThunderBird/README.md

-Sure, here's a README file in a format with the heading "Thunderbird":

----

 # Thunderbird Quiz Program

 Welcome to the Thunderbird Quiz Program!
 This simple quiz application, written in C, tests your knowledge about India, covering various aspects such as geography, history, culture, and more.
 The program features an interactive menu, colorful console output, a timing mechanism, and a scoring system to enhance your quiz experience.